 However, the digital transition requires an “ordo-liberal” framework which ensures intact competition, takes greater account of the special features of digital markets, and clearly assigns responsibilities.
-For example, the ninth amendment to the Act against Restraints on Competition (ARC), which was adopted by the federal cabinet on 28 September 2016, responds to the advance in digitisation.
+The ninth amendment to the Act against Restraints on Competition (ARC), which was adopted by the Federal Cabinet on 28 September 2016, is an example of legislation that responds to the advance in digitisation.

 The Federal Government wants to ensure coherent regulation and supervision in order to promote digitisation in Germany.
 The regulatory framework set out by the IT Security Act is to be developed and extended to ensure higher security levels for IT systems.
 The General Data Protection Regulation has put in place a uniform European legal framework for the processing of personal data.
 The Federal Government’s reform of procurement law has established simple and user-friendly procurement rules.

 Europe’s ability to compete internationally much depends on the completion of the uniform digital single market.
 As a general rule, we therefore want to refrain from enacting national regulations unilaterally, thus making it easier for companies to implement their digital business models all over Europe.